spm/spm-docs/docs/reference/docs/spm.tools.beamforming.sources.md

 Normalise the lead fields to yield array gain beamformer

 * **Visualise head model and sources** (choose from the menu)
-Visualise head model and sourses to verify that everythin was done correctly
+Visualise head model and sources to verify that everything was done correctly